yonghoow/My-Repository/README.md

 # My-Repository

-This is my Repository
+This is the main branch.

-This is edited from the main branch.
+Happy using Git.

 This is some addition.